 - This policy explains how Hughes Hall (“we” and “our”) handles and uses information we collect when you visit the College website – www.hughes.cam.ac.uk.
-Where you engage with the College for another purpose (e.g. as a prospective or current student, as a previous student, as a member of the College or as a visitor to the College), there are other data protection statements to explain our management of your personal information www.hughes.cam.ac.uk/about-us/official-publications/ Where you enter your personal information into an online form for any specified purpose, you will be told about the use we will make of that information (e.g. to send you newsletters or to enable your attendance at an event).
+Where you engage with the College for another purpose (e.g. as a prospective or current student, as a previous student, as a member of the College or as a visitor to the College), there are other data protection statements to explain our management of your personal information available on our Official Documents page: www.hughes.cam.ac.uk/about/official-documents/.
+Where you enter your personal information into an online form for any specified purpose, you will be told about the use we will make of that information (e.g. to send you newsletters or to enable your attendance at an event).

 - The controller for your personal information is the College, Hughes Hall, Wollaston Road, Cambridge, CB1 2EW.
 The Data Protection Officer for the College is the Office of Intercollegiate Services Ltd [12B King’s Parade, Cambridge; 01223 768745; firstname.lastname@example.org] who should be contacted if you have any concerns about how the College is managing your personal information, or if you require advice on how to exercise your rights as outlined in this statement.
 The person within the College responsible for data protection at the time of issue, and the person who is responsible for monitoring compliance with relevant legislation in relation to the protection of personal information, is the Bursar, contactable via email@example.com.